piotrdzwiniel/Specvis-Desktop/README.md

 <h1>About Specvis</h1>

 Specvis is a desktop application allowing the user to test one's visual field.
 Specvis working principles are similar to those of automated static perimetry.
-That means, it is able to estimate the minimum luminance required for the detection of a ligth stimulus throughout examined visual field.
+That means, it is able to estimate the minimum luminance required for the detection of a light stimulus throughout examined visual field.

 Specvis main advantages are: